blclo/blclo/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Hi!+I'm+Carolina+Lopez;Studying+MSc.+Autonomous+Systems+Engineering+@DTU)](https://git.io/typing-svg)

 🔭 I work as a part-time Student Software Engineer at GitHub´s Test Frameworks team.

 🌱 Currently learning about Deep Learning in Computer Vision and Responsible AI.

-👯 I love travelling and working with people.
+👯 I am a people's person.

+😄 Always trying to learn and grow.
 <!--
 **blclo/blclo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.